cyberrie/Bootstrap-Portfolio/README.md

 ## Overview

-This challenge was completed to further enhance my skills I have learned so far with the foucs on this week's lessons on UX, advanced CSS and Bootstrap.
+This project was completed to further enhance my skills I have learned so far with the foucs on this week's learnings on UX, advanced CSS and Bootstrap.

-## The Challenge
+## Acceptance Criteria

 To recreate my portfolio from last week, using Bootstrap, with some conditions, as below: